carbon-language/carbon-lang/llvm/docs/AMDGPUUsage.rst

                                                      Used by CP to set up
                                                      ``COMPUTE_PGM_RSRC1.DX10_CLAMP``.
-     22      1 bit   debug_mode                      Must be 0.
+     22      1 bit   DEBUG_MODE                      Must be 0.

                                                      Start executing wavefront
                                                      in single step mode.